Upcoming IPOs for 2019

 Dangote Cement IPO (£9-£10 billion)

-Dangote Cement is a Nigerian company owned by Africa’s richest man, Aliko Dangote, who said in 2018 that he was looking to sell off a stake in the cement business through a London IPO in the latter half of 2019.
-That timetable allows general elections in Nigeria to pass early next year.
+Dangote Cement is a Nigerian company owned by Africa’s richest man, Aliko Dangote, who said in 2018 that he was looking to sell off a stake in the cement business through a London IPO in the latter half of 2019, allowing time for general elections in Nigeria to pass.
+Dangote recently revealed he planned to list shares in September.
 The valuation is based on the 15% of its shares already trading in Lagos.
+It is not yet known how much of the company will be floated nor at what price.

 The business has grown into the country’s largest cement maker but says it now needs to expand through acquisitions rather than the organic investment it has largely relied upon thus far.
+It is opening a 650,000 barrel-per-day oil refinery in Lagos in early 2020.
+Bloomberg recently reported the company is in talks about a potential acquisition of a company with operations in Kenya and Tanzania.
 It is thought Dangote Cement is looking to expand into new territories in areas like the Americas.

 Deliveroo IPO (£4 billion)